syncfusion-content/windowsforms-docs/WindowsForms/Grouping/FAQ/How-to-Clear-a-Grouping.md

 ---
 layout: post
-title: How to Clear a Grouping
+title: How to Clear a Grouping | WindowsForms | Syncfusion
 description: How to Clear a Grouping
 platform: WindowsForms
 control: Grouping